squid-cache/squid-cache.github.io/Features/BearerAuthentication.rst

  . /!\ squid only implements the '''Autorization header field''' Bearer tokens.
 Alternative ''Form field'' method is not compatible with HTTP proxy needs and method ''URI query parameter'' is too insecure to be trustworthy.

 The authentication helper is left to perform all of the risky security encryption and validation processes.
 Any credentials or tokens presented by the client are passed untouched to the helper.
-The helper supplies Squid with user name and TTL values for managing the token on later requests.
+The helper supplies Squid with user name for logging and TTL values for managing the token on later requests.

 The protocol lines used to do this are described below.